binerogroup/documentation/_sources/networking/subnet/subnet-format.rst.txt

 Explanation
 -----------

-After the ``/`` sign, the numeric value is called subnet mask.
+After the ``/`` sign, the numeric value we refer to as subnet mask.

-You could select anything between (realistically - or at least you would be expected to already understand subnet math if you wanted anything larger or smaller) 18 to 27 as value for the mask.
+You could select anything between (or at least you would need to already understand subnet math if you wanted anything larger or smaller) 18 to 27 as value for the mask.

-If you chose 18 (so 192.168.0.0/18, according to above example), you will get 16382 IP addresses in the subnet.
+If you chose 18 (``192.168.0.0/18``, according to above example), you will get 16382 IP addresses in the subnet.
 If you select 27
-(so 192.168.0.0/27, according to above example), you would get 30 addresses.
+(``192.168.0.0/27``, according to above example), you would get 30 addresses.

-This is because when the mask is incremented by one, the network size is halved (which is why when we get to 27, counting down from 18, we only have 30 addresses left to use from the original 16382 at /18 - bearing in mind some addresses are reserved).
+This is because when the mask increments by one, the network size halves (which is why when we get to 27, counting down from 18, we only have 30 addresses left to use from the original 16382 at ``/18``, bearing in mind reserved addresses).

-A standard size is /24, this mask size yields 255 usable IP addresses and would give the subnet mask setting (in the OS, this is really the same as the prefix length, or mask, but in another format) ``255.255.255.0``.
+A standard size is ``/24``, this mask size yields 255 usable IP addresses and would give the subnet mask setting (in the operating system, this is really the same as the prefix length, or mask, but in another format) ``255.255.255.0``.

-In Binero cloud, the platform will calculate the subnet mask for you (and it would normally be assigned using :doc:`dhcp`, so there is no need to understand what subnet mask a certain CIDR prefix will have.
+In Binero cloud, the platform will calculate the subnet mask for you and is normally assigned using :doc:`dhcp`, so there is no need to understand what subnet mask a certain CIDR prefix will have.

 You just need to choose one that yields the right amount of usable IP addresses to suit your use-case.